Getting Started for Video Conferences

 In the menu, you can set specific parameters for receiving incoming calls:

-7. Block all incoming calls when recording or streaming is active on the terminal.
+5. Block all incoming calls if recording or streaming is running on the terminal.

 # Enabling MCU Mode